dreibh/hipercontracer/README.md

 * Make sure to specify a Measurement ID range, or a time range.
 Otherwise, the Query tool will export **everything**!
 * The output is in the same format as the originally written HiPerConTracer results.
 See the [manpage of "hipercontracer"](https://github.com/dreibh/hipercontracer/blob/master/src/hipercontracer.1) for all options, including a description of the results file formats: ```bashman hipercontracer```
-* You can use the extension .gz for GZip, .bz for BZip2, .xz for XZ, .zst for ZSTD, or none for uncompressed output!
+* You can use the extension .gz for GZip, .bz2 for BZip2, .xz for XZ, .zst for ZSTD, or none for uncompressed output!

 ### Example 2